-4.1.1 Attained EEDI should be calculated in accordance with regulation 20 of MARPOL Annex VI and the "Guidelines on the method of calculation of the attained EEDI for new ships" ("EEDI Calculation Guidelines", hereafter).
-Survey and certification of the EEDI should be conducted on two stages: preliminary verification at the design stage, and final verification at the sea trial.
+4.1.1 The attained EEDI should be calculated in accordance with regulation 22 of MARPOL Annex VI and the 2022 Guidelines on the method of calculation of the attained Energy Efficiency Design Index (EEDI) for new ships (resolution MEPC.364(79)) (EEDI Calculation Guidelines).
+Survey and certification of the EEDI should be conducted in two stages: preliminary verification at the design stage and final verification at the sea trial.
 The basic flow of the survey and certification process is presented in figure 1.

-4.1.2 The information used in the verification process may contain confidential information of submitters, which requires Intellectual Property Rights (IPR) protection.
-In the case where the submitter want a non-disclosure agreement with the verifier, the additional information should be provided to the verifier upon mutually agreed terms and conditions.
+4.1.2 The information used in the verification process may contain confidential information of submitters which requires Intellectual Property Rights (IPR) protection.
+In the case where the submitter wants a non-disclosure agreement with the verifier, the additional information should be provided to the verifier upon mutually agreed terms and conditions.

-1 Other terms used in these Guidelines have the same meaning as those defined in the EEDI Calculation Guidelines.
+&lt;sup>1 Other terms used in these Guidelines have the same meaning as those defined in the 2022 Guidelines on the method of calculation of the attained EEDI for new ships (resolution MEPC.364(79)).